basharatphd/basharatphd.github.io/_pages/about.md

 ### About this Website
 This is the website of Prof. Luigi Vanfretti and ALSETLab (a research group and a laboratory) at the department of Electrical, Computer and Systems Engineering Department of Rensselaer Polytechnic Institute, Troy, NY.

+**If you are a student, and would like to enquire how to join my team, please see this page:** [Join!](https://alsetlab.github.io/students/)

 ### About ALSETLab
 ALSETLab is the name of Luigi's research group and also the real-time hardware-in-the-loop laboratory being built at RPI.
 The acronym stands for (ALSET: Analysis Laboratory for Synchrophasor and Electrical energy Technology) and (Lab: for Lab).